Dewar Flask: How Does A Thermos Flask Keep Hot Things Hot And Cold Things Cold?

 How Thermos Flask Prevents Heat Leakage From The Container?

-Now that you know about conduction, convection, and radiation, let’s get back to working of the thermos flask.
+Now that you know about conduction, convection, and radiation, let’s get back to the working of a thermos flask.
 Now, the main purpose of a thermos flask is to prevent the flow of heat to and from the flask.
 The inner chamber of the flask is made up of glass, which is a poor conductor of heat.
 Hence, heat does not flow by conduction.
-Since there is a vacuum between the inner and outer walls of the bottle, the flow of heat by convection becomes redundant.
-Finally, the silvering of the walls ensures that the heat is not lost by radiation.
-As a result, the liquid kept in a thermos flask continues to maintain its heat levels.
+Since there is a vacuum between the inner and outer walls of the bottle, heat transfer by both conduction and convection through gas is virtually eliminated—both require matter as a medium, and the vacuum removes that medium.
+Finally, the silvering (or reflective coating) on the walls ensures that heat is not lost by radiation, as it reflects thermal radiation back toward the contents.
+The main points of heat loss in a thermos are the cap and the neck where the inner and outer walls are joined.
+As a result, the liquid kept in a thermos flask continues to maintain its temperature for hours.

 PUT MY TEA IN THERMOS FIVE HOURS AGO; STILL WAY TOO HOT TO DRINK